 Before looking for help on Telegram and social media, see How to keep your money safe.
 In any case, never share your 12-word seed phrase and private keys with anyone, including on any websites or online forms.
 Otherwise, you may lose all your money!

-- Exchanges.
-If you believe something's wrong with an order you placed via the Exchange tab, see the guide on exchange statuses linked below.
+- Swaps.
+If you believe something's wrong with an order you placed via the Swap tab, see the guide on swap statuses linked below.

 - Crypto purchases.
 If you want to ask about a crypto order you placed via the Buy crypto tab, see the guide on fiat purchases linked below.